metrorailings/OwlBlog/content/posts/2022-circa-millions-week-8-predictions.md

 On top of that, the Jets continue winning despite their sad offense.
 Green Bay continues finding new ways losing in humiliating fashion.
 Tennessee still wins despite purely having a management philosophy on offense.
 Seattle won convincingly against a shaky Chargers team.
 Giants once again found a way to win in enemy territory.

 Sharps were humiliated.
 As was the public.
-But if one simply looked at the outcomes last week and bet the winners, chances are that person would be sitting here incredibly happy right now.
+But if one simply looked at the outcomes last week and bet the winners from those games, chances are that person would be sitting here incredibly happy right now.

-So where do I sit?
+So what does that tell me?
+I don't know.
+Usually, parity is a rule of thumb in the NFL - the low scoring this season actually reflects that principle well.
+But it seems that the teams trending downward over the past couple weeks are still falling further and faster down that cliff.
+Meanwhile, the clubs riding high on wins lately continue reaching new heights.